smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 The roles you will find in a medium sized software development company are:

 - Project Manager:
-- This role has the responsibility of leading the whole team through each projects SDLC.
+- This role has the responsibility of leading the whole team through each project SDLC.
 They are a good leader with effective communication skills, problem solving abilities and making sure all projects meet the development principles, timelines and within budgets.
 Their responsibilities also extend to negotiating and maintaining the expectations of stakeholders.

 - Product Owner:
 - This role is a key position between the stakeholders requirements and the developers.
 Their responsibilities are providing the product developments direction in organising the tasks and backlog priorities for achieving the projects objectives.
 They must have effective communication, team management and technical skills to steer the project towards a successful outcome.